 Across the United States, there is an increasing recognition that earning a high school diploma alone is not enough for a successful future, and that states, cities, and school districts must prepare their students for postsecondary education.
 In DC’s recent job outlook through 2028, only five of the top 50 high-demand, high-wage careers of tomorrow require less than an associate degree level of education or training.
 This series provides several ways to view citywide college readiness and access outcomes for Washington, DC students in addition to those available on the DC School Report Card under Academic Performance.

 For the first time in spring of 2015, District of Columbia students took the Partnership for the Assessment of Readiness for College and Careers (PARCC) exams.
 These new, more rigorous assessments for grades 3 through 8 and high school provide robust information about student development toward college and career ready academic standards in English language arts and mathematics.
 For high school subjects, 10 percent of students tested at the college and career ready level on the mathematics exam, and 25 percent of students met this benchmark for the English language arts exam.
-PARCC results for the 2015-16 school year will be released in August of 2016.
+PARCC results for the 2015-16 school year were released in fall 2016.
 In addition to the rich information on students’ college and career readiness which can be gleaned from the PARCC assessments, analysis of additional metrics of college and career readiness allows for a better understanding of how to best support the success of DC students and build pathways to the middle class.